 Additionally you have to worry more about predators.
 Having the right dogs to protect your herd is a good thing.
 There are also other animals that can be used to keep predators away like donkeys.

-We added Pekin and Cayuga ducks to our homestead.
+We added Pekin and Cayuga ducks to our homestead in 2017.
+We have really enjoyed having ducks on our homestead.

 We have added rabbits to our homestead!